 To make performance testing more realistic, it's best practice not to employ the same user in each thread group.
-Therefore, we need a way to configure Apache JMeter™ to use different users with unique user data, and to come up with an idea about how we can effectively store users’ data that will be used during the test run.
+Therefore, you need a way to configure Apache JMeter™ to use different users with unique user data, and to come up with an idea about how you can effectively store users’ data that will be used during the test run.

 Understanding the JMeter CSV Data Config Element

 But first things first.
 To understand the meaning of the “Sharing Mode” parameter, we need to first of all go through the “CSV Data Set Config” element, and write a test script that we can use as an example.
 As we are going to try all the “Sharing Mode” parameter options, we have to write performance scripts that contain several thread groups.
 For the test, you are going to use the http://blazedemo.com/ web app, which has user registration and login functionality.

 Initially, let’s create at least 10 users in http://blazedemo.com/ which you are going to use further.
 If you are too busy to create 10 users manually, you can create a script to automate the process.
 This article can give you an idea how to automate the user registration process.

 Multiple Users With One Request

 Now it’s time to create a performance script that shows different sharing options in action.

 1. Create a simple script with one ‘Thread Group’ for 5 users, default ramp-up period and a loop count.